Skip to content

 My bundle fails with “LLM nodes but no default provider/model is configured”

-Alternatives: - Configure global defaults via AbstractCore config (abstractcore --config, inspect with abstractcore --status). - Pin provider/model on at least one llm_call or agent node; the gateway scans the flow JSON for defaults.
+Alternatives: - Pin provider/model on at least one llm_call or agent node; the gateway scans the flow JSON for defaults. - Keep provider secrets in abstractcore-config; use --base-url on the capability route when the selected provider endpoint is not the provider default.

 Evidence: _scan_flows_for_llm_defaults + provider/model selection in src/abstractgateway/hosts/bundle_host.py.